-Tanzanian road management falls under the authority of the Ministry Transport, through of Tanzania National Roads Agency (TANROADS) for national roads.
+Tanzanian road management falls under the authority of the Ministry of Transport, through the Tanzania National Roads Agency (TANROADS) for national roads.
 Road transport is the most widely used in Tanzania, carrying over 90% of the passengers and 75% of the freight traffic in the country.
-The total road networks in Tanzania include 181,189.77 of roads, of which TANROADS managing a total of 36,760 km, comprises 12,223 km of Trunk roads, 23,846 km of regional roads and 691 km of designated District The remaining roads.
-144,429.77 km is rural, urban and feeder roads under the responsibility of President's Office, Administration Regional and Local Government (PO-RALG) managed by Tanzania Rural and Urban Roads Agency (TARURA).
-Most of the Trunk roads are paved making it easier to transport goods from one side of the country to another.
+The total road networks in Tanzania include 181,189.77 of roads, of which TANROADS is managing a total of 36,760 km, comprises 12,223 km of Trunk roads, 23,846 km of regional roads and 691 km of designated District roads.
+The remaining 144,429.77 km are rural, urban, and feeder roads under the responsibility of the President's Office, Regional Administration, and Local Government (PO-RALG), managed by the Tanzania Rural and Urban Roads Agency (TARURA).
+Most of the national roads that connect regions are tarmacked, making it easier to transport goods from one side of the country to another.